 By 1799 the Mount Vernon estate totaled nearly 8,000 acres and was divided into five farms: Mansion House, Dogue Run, Muddy Hole, River, and Union, plus a gristmill and distillery.
 Each site has its own overseers, enslaved workers, livestock, equipment, and buildings.
 The Mansion House Farm was not a farm in the typical sense of the word—no large-scale cultivation of field crops was carried out on or around the house.
 Rather, the 500 acres directly around the mansion were developed as a gentleman's country seat, a new-world version of an English country house of the period.
 Located within a deep border of woods were rolling meadows, vistas, and groves of trees.

 Between the mansion and the river shore was an extensive park, and below the kitchen garden was an enclosed vineyard.
 Small areas were cultivated, but these were usually restricted to testing new crops and agricultural methods.
-The four farms--River, Muddy Hole, Dogue Run, and Union--were the focus of intensive agricultural activity.
+Four of the five farms: River Farm, Muddy Hole, Dogue Run, and Union Farm --were the focus of intensive agricultural activity.
 In 1799, more than 215 enslaved people and other workers lived on these farms which consisted of more than 3,000 acres under cultivation.

 Throughout his life, George Washington was forward-thinking in terms of agricultural planning.
 He was an agricultural pioneer, constantly experimenting with new crops and sophisticated techniques while working to improve his farms.
 When he took on the management of Mount Vernon in the 1750s, Washington continued raising tobacco, the traditional staple crop that had dominated Virginia society and economy for more than a century.
 However, over time he would shift away from it.

 Tobacco cultivation proved to be largely disadvantageous.
 Tobacco crops depleted soil and as a commodity, it depended on an uncertain and distant foreign market.
 As a result, Washington began to seek new crops to replace tobacco.
 In the end, it was wheat that eclipsed tobacco as the principal Mount Vernon crop.
 By 1767, Washington abandoned tobacco altogether.
 The shift was one of profound importance for Mount Vernon and its owner.